This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 –Using a single IP address and configuration file to manage the entire switch stack.

 –Automatic Cisco IOS version-check of new stack members with the option to automatically load images from the stack master or from a TFTP server.

 –Adding, removing, and replacing switches in the stack without disrupting the operation of the stack.

 –Provisioning a new member for a switch stack with the offline configuration feature.
 You can configure in advance the interface configuration for a specific stack member number and for a specific switch type of a new switch that is not part of the stack.
 The switch stack retains this information across stack reloads whether or not the provisioned switch is part of the stack.

 –Displaying stack-ring activity statistics (the number of frames sent by each stack member to the ring).

-For information about the stacking interactions in Catalyst 3750-X, Catalyst 3750-E, and 3750 mixed switch stacks, see the Cisco IOS Software Installation document on Cisco.com.
+For information about the stacking interactions in Catalyst 3750-E and 3750 mixed switch stacks, see the Cisco Software Activation and Compatibility Document on Cisco.com

 •Switch clustering technology for